 What is a “Gas Safe Engineer”?

 Gas Safe is a certification that an engineer receives upon completing specialist training.
 It requires the completion of a three-year apprenticeship with a registered company.
 Remember, always double-check to make sure an engineer is Gas Safe before letting them begin any work.
 They will carry ID that certifies their gas safety level.
-Remember, you can find out about hiring a qualified professional and other commercial boiler services from: https://www.stheatingservices.co.uk/commercial-heating-services/
+Remember, you can find out more about hiring our qualified professional, commercial heating engineers here at ST Heating Services Ltd.

 What is a Gas Safety Check?